NotAtec/recipes/README.md

-# recipes
+# Recipes | The Odin Project
-Project 1 of The Odin Project
+An HTML Page with recipes for The Odin Project | Foundations course.